anotherjulien/MyHOME/README.md

         class: temperature
         manufacturer: BTicino
         model: L4692
+      office_illuminance:
+        where: '0312'
+        name: Office
+        class: illuminance
+        manufacturer: Legrand
+        model: 048822
 ```
 `where` is also a special case for those as well since power meters are always "5" followed by the sensor number assigned "[1-255]" for F520, the address shoud always be "7" followed by the sensor number assigned "[1-255]" for F522.
-`class` is a required element as it will be used to tell apart other types of sensors once implemented, for now `power` and `temperature` are the only admissible values.
+`class` is a required element as it will be used to tell apart other types of sensors once implemented, for now `power`, `energy`, `temperature` and `illuminance` are the only admissible values.

-Note that you can add secondary temperature sensors (with 3 digits as per OpenWebNet documentation, ie `105` is the 1st 'secondary sensor' of the 5th zone) or main temperature sensor (with 1 or 2 digit being the Zone number).
+**Note** that you can add secondary temperature sensors (with 3 digits as per OpenWebNet documentation, ie `105` is the 1st 'secondary sensor' of the 5th zone) or main temperature sensor (with 1 or 2 digit being the Zone number).
 *However*, if you add a main zone temperature sensor, *you will not be able to configure a climate entity for that zone* at the same time!
 You can chose one or the other, if you need both, you should configure the climate entity and then a "template sensor" with the temperature value of the climate entity.

+**Note** that illuminance sensors are only available if the sensor itself is configured in "scenario" mode, this is similar to the requirement of the "motion" binary sensor.

 ### CEN/CEN+ events
 A powerful feature is to be able to assign CEN or CEN+ commands to your wall switches and use the events it generates in Home-Assistant to trigger automations.